sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-class-fields.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-This rule will enforce the use of field declarations over `this` assignments in contructors for static values.
+This rule will enforce the use of field declarations over `this` assignments in constructors for static values.

-> To avoid leaving empty constructors after autofix use [`no-useless-contructor` rule](https://eslint.org/docs/latest/rules/no-useless-constructor).
+> To avoid leaving empty constructors after autofix use [`no-useless-constructor` rule](https://eslint.org/docs/latest/rules/no-useless-constructor).

 ## Fail